deev1207/sql-basics/README.md

 </div>

 ## Q. How many levels of data abstraction are available?
+Physical Level:

+This is the lowest level of abstraction.
+It deals with the physical storage details of data on the storage media.
+It includes information such as data types, indexing mechanisms, and storage structures.
+The physical level is concerned with how the data is actually stored, like details about disk blocks, data clusters, and file structures.
+Logical Level:

+This level is an abstraction over the physical level.
+It deals with how data is viewed by users and application programs.
+The logical level represents the entire database as a collection of interrelated data items.
+It includes information about tables, relationships between tables, constraints, and the meaning of data.
+The logical level abstracts away the details of how data is stored physically and provides a conceptual view of the database.
+View Level (or External Level):

+This is the highest level of abstraction.
+It deals with the way data is presented to different users or applications.
+Different users may have different views of the database based on their specific needs.
+Views are defined at this level to provide a customized and simplified representation of the data.
+Views allow users to access only the data they need and hide the rest of the database complexity.

 There are three levels of data abstraction available in database model and these are as follows: